wjenh/pidp1-mods/Docs/UsingM1pp.md

 If there are more lines following the start statement, a warning will be given because the assembler does not process those lines.

-Various combinations of +/- and spaces or tabs is illegal, these are fixed, e.g. '1 + 2' changed to '1+2'.

 ## New features

 Some convenience features have been added.